squarepupil/website-pages/src/pages/detailed.md

 learning are transferable to whatever endeavor our students ultimately pursue.
 Learning how to learn is what our school is all about.

+END

 ## Constraints

+ABS

-++Our community acts as a constraint which naturally leads to inspiration.++
+Our community acts as a constraint which naturally leads to inspiration.

+BODY

 Creative people know that constraints are what drive good designs.
 Humans can be overwhelmed by choice, but when there are constraints to overcome and work